- Explore chronic wasting disease

 CWD affected counties

-Per Deer Trustee Report implementation, the CWD management zone has been changed to CWD affected counties.
+Per Deer Trustee Report implementation, the CWD management zone has transitioned to CWD affected counties.
 These boundaries match the counties that are prohibited from baiting and feeding.
 A county is included if a wild or captive animal has been tested and confirmed to be positive for CWD in the county or portion of the county is within a 10-mile radius of a wild or captive animal that has been tested and confirmed to be positive for CWD.

 There are carcass movement restrictions for moving deer from the CWD affected counties into other counties as well as bringing deer into Wisconsin from other states that have detected CWD.